-It was generally agreed that the time when there is effectively no longer any anonymity is coming.
-Stores are using the technology to identify shoplifters and keep them out of their stores, researchers—like Nielsen—are using it to insure that the people on their ratings panels are who they say they are; other marketers are using it to gauge the reaction to ads—to the degree of reading pupil dilation; casinos are using it to identify the "whales" they want to greet with a smile, or card counters they want to greet with a boot toward the door; the government is using it to try to identify terrorists, or check against a database of millions of perps.
+It was generally agreed that the time when there was effectively no longer any anonymity is coming.
+Stores are using the technology to identify shoplifters and keep them out of their stores; researchers--like Nielsen--are using it to insure that the people on their ratings panels are who they say they are; other marketers are using it to gauge the reaction to ads--to the degree of reading pupil dilation; casinos are using it to identify the "whales" they want to greet with a smile, or card counters they want to greet with a boot toward the door; the government is using it to try to identify terrorists, or check against a database of millions of perps.

-Cleary it is a genii that is not going back in the bottle, although Jeff Chester, executive director of the Center For Digital Democracy, warned against simply bypassing the hard questions of whether such scanning and marketing should be done.
+Clearly, it is a genie that is not going back in the bottle, although Jeff Chester of the Center For Digital Democracy warned against simply bypassing the hard questions of whether such scanning and marketing should be done.

 But the potential for sharing and storing that information to target or discriminate (or stalk) are big downsides, as is the lack of privacy and the possibility for mis-identification, although one panelist said the accuracy with a good photo is over 99%.